dotnet/csharpstandard/tools/README.md

 Note that the converter does *not* need any access to an Office installation, and can be run in any .NET 5.0 environment.

+## Example Extractor and Example Tester

+A user's guide to annotating spec examples for extraction and testing can be found [here](../ExampleExtractor/ExtractorAndTesterUsersGuide.md).

+The ANTLR grammar for example annotations is [here](../ExampleExtractor/ExampleAnnotationGrammar.g4).

+> TODO